-Closeout is a process that takes place after the expiration or termination of the project period for a discretionary grant or cooperative agreement.
-The purpose of closeout is to ensure:
+Closeout is a process that takes place prior to and after the expiration or termination of the project period for a discretionary grant or cooperative agreement.
+The Notice of Award (NoA) provided in the last year of your grant will have information regarding closeout of the project.

 - Final reports are received and evaluated